volosevych/Bootstrap-Landing-Page/README.md

 - [License](https://opensource.org/licenses/)

 ## Questions:
-    For questions about the Generator you can go to my GitHub page at the following Link:
+    For questions you can go to my
+    GitHub page at the following Link:
 - [GitHub Profile](https://github.com/volosevych)